-Virginia is the Oyster Capital of the East Coast, with over 40 million oysters sold in 2016, and if you have ever had a Virginia oyster, you know what all the fuss is about.
+Virginia is the Oyster Capital of the East Coast, with over 40 million oysters sold each year since 2016, and if you have ever had a Virginia oyster, you know what all the fuss is about.
 These tiny yet tasty delicacies can be served raw, steamed, baked, fried, roasted…there really is no wrong way to cook oysters!

 But while many people may know how to eat them, not everyone knows what makes the oysters harvested in Virginia so special.
 The answer is simple: Product diversity and quality.
 The watermen of Virginia have been harvesting oysters in their respective regions for generations, passing down their knowledge to the younger family members as they learn new tricks of the trade.
 With this growing skill set, harvesting the best oysters is second nature to the latest generations of Virginia watermen.